 The Board, as a whole, is responsible for risk oversight, with review of certain areas being conducted by the relevant Board committees that report to the full Board.
 In fulfilling this oversight role, our Board focuses on understanding the nature of our enterprise risks, including our operations and strategic direction, as well as the adequacy of our risk management process and overall risk management system.
-There are several ways our Board performs this function, including: (1) receiving quarterly management updates on our business operations and financial results and discussing risks related to the business at each regular Board meeting, (2) receiving reports on all significant committee activities at each regular Board meeting, (3) evaluating the risks inherent in significant transactions as applicable and (4) receiving annual reports from our information technology personnel regarding potential cybersecurity threats and the status of our defenses.
-Throughout the year, the Board received briefings and assessments of the Company's risks through regular interactions with our management and, from time-to-time, input from independent advisors, including, among other items, the following key risks related to:
+There are several ways our Board performs this function, including: (1) receiving quarterly management updates on our business operations and financial results and discussing risks related to the business at each regular Board meeting, (2) receiving reports on all significant committee activities at each regular Board meeting, (3) evaluating the risks inherent in significant transactions, as applicable, and (4) receiving annual reports from our information technology personnel regarding potential cybersecurity threats and the status of our defenses.
+Throughout the year, the Board received briefings and assessments of the Company's risks through regular interactions with our management and, from time-to-time, input from independent advisors, including, among other items, key risks related to:

 Business environment and market •Cybersecurity

-Compliance •Tax
+•Compliance •Tax

 •Human resources Health, safety and environmental

 •Treasury •Security

 Mergers and acquisitions •Legal

-Financial reporting •Strategy
+Financial reporting Strategy

 Our Board believes that full and open communication between management and our Board is essential to effective risk oversight.
 Management is available to address any questions or concerns raised by our Board on risk management or any other matters, and any member of management may be requested to attend any meeting of the Board or a committee of the Board, upon request of any non-management director.
-Our Board oversees the strategic direction of the Company, and in doing so considers the potential rewards and risks of the Company's business opportunities and challenges and monitors the development and management of risks that impact our strategic goals.